-DDMMON-16 Management Question DDMMON-16 Specific Hypothesis DDMMON-16 Year 11 (April 2018 - December 2018) Status Summary 2) What are the levels of impact to resident fish populations associated with fish stranding events on the lower Duncan River?
-Ho 1 : Fish stranding observed at index sites along the lower Duncan River floodplain is representative of overall stranding.
+DD Ma Qu MMON-16 nagement estion DDMMON-16 Specific Hypothesis DDMMON-16 Year 12 (April 2019 - April 2020) Status Summary 2) What are the levels of impact to resident fish populations associated with fish stranding events on the lower Duncan River?
+Ho1: Fish stranding observed at index sites along the lower Duncan River floodplain is representative of overall stranding.
 Index sites were not originally selected to be representative of the entire LDR but were selected to focus on sites believed to have the highest frequency of stranding based on the spatial extent of dewatered area and suitability of the habitat.
 Index sites tend to be of lower gradient and wider than the non-index sites, therefore more area dewaters at these sites.
-In the current year (2018-2019), a significant site effect on the formation of pools (density) and pool stranding rates was not found.
+In the current year (2019-2020), a significant site effect on the formation of pools (density) and pool stranding rates was not found.
 The low number of interstitial stranding datapoints precluded the examination of the effect of site on interstitial stranding.
 The stranding rates at both index and random sites should continue to be analyzed as separate strata as the dataset increases in size to allow for continued comparison with historical data.
 Based on the current state of knowledge, Hypothesis H01 cannot be rejected at this time.
 Ho2: Fish populations in the lower Duncan River are not significantly impacted by fish stranding events.
 Estimates for the number of juvenile Rainbow Trout stranded in pools and interstitially were relatively low with high precision.
-A seasonal effect on Rainbow Trout stranding rates was identified, with stranding rates approximately seven times higher in the fall in comparison to the winter season.
+A seasonal effect on Rainbow Trout stranding rates was identified, with stranding rates approximately seven times higher in the fall in comparison to the winter/spring seasons.
 Whether or not this relationship was due to lower densities in the system in the spring versus the fall or to a decreased risk of stranding could not be determined.
 Mountain Whitefish encounters have been minimal in all study years.
 This consistently low level of stranding was not considered significant and will likely not result in a population level effect.
+Stranding estimation for the current year should be interpreted with caution as they may underrepresent total stranding due to the exclusion of RE2019-03 results from the data analysis.
 Within the current dataset, relationships between the number of pool stranded fish and slope of substrate were not found.
 A relationship between slope and the number of interstitially stranded fish was found, although it was not statistically significant.
 Based on the current dataset, study hypothesis H02 is not rejected for Rainbow Trout or Mountain Whitefish.